 The bottom line

-4Health Adult Salmon & Potato Grain-Free earns a C grade (70/100) from KibbleIQ.
+4Health Adult Salmon & Potato Grain-Free earns a B grade (78/100) from KibbleIQ.
 The double salmon protein base and dual omega-3 sources make it one of the better store-brand options available, and the natural preservatives are a welcome touch.
-But the potato/potato starch double-up, complete absence of fruits and vegetables, and missing prebiotics and chelated minerals keep it from reaching the B tier.
-For a Tractor Supply house brand at a budget price, you're getting fair value — just don't mistake it for a premium formula.
+The potato/potato starch double-up and absence of fruits, vegetables, prebiotics, and chelated minerals keep it from climbing higher inside the B tier — but the salmon-first foundation lands it on the B/78 line alongside Diamond Naturals and Kirkland Signature.
+For a Tractor Supply house brand at a budget price, you're getting genuine B-tier value.
 Shop on Amazon →